Summary

 Substitute meat with fish, eggs, or legumes.
 Some ideas:

-- Breakfast: toast with tomato and oil.
+- Breakfast: toast with tomato and olive oil.
 Coffee with milk.
 Fruit.

-- Lunch: Lenten stew (chickpeas, spinach, cod), or baked cod with potatoes, or potato omelet with salad.
+- Lunch: "potaje de vigilia" (chickpea, spinach, cod stew), or baked cod with potatoes, or potato omelet with salad.

-- Dinner: vegetable soup, salad with anchovies and hard-boiled egg, or zucchini cream.
+- Dinner: vegetable soup, salad with anchovies and hard-boiled egg, or cream of zucchini.

 The 2 days of fasting (Ash Wednesday and Good Friday)

-One main meal (meat-free) and two light collations.
+One main meal (without meat) and two light collations.
 Example:

 - Morning: coffee with milk and a small piece of toast.

-- Midday: full meal.
-Lenten stew or cod with vegetables.
+- Midday: complete meal.
+"Potaje de vigilia" or cod with vegetables.
 Fruit for dessert.

-- Night: a glass of milk with crackers, or a light soup with bread.
+- Evening: a glass of milk with cookies, or a light soup with bread.

 The rest of the days of Lent

-No obligatory restrictions.
-You can eat what you want.
-Many people voluntarily choose to reduce meat consumption throughout Lent, eat more simply, or make an extra dietary sacrifice (give up alcohol, sweets, or coffee).
+No mandatory restrictions.
+You can eat whatever you want.
+Many people voluntarily choose to reduce meat consumption throughout Lent, eat more simply, or make an extra food sacrifice (give up alcohol, sweets, or coffee).
 These are voluntary practices, not obligations.

 Lent and Spanish cuisine